C.F. Martin used many bridge designs on his guitars. Here we

 a) Pyramid bridges should have a curved slope on the inside portion

-The through saddle didn't start until 1919 (1920?) and lasted until
+until 1919.
+The through saddle didn't start until 1919 (1920?) and

-0-28 with a drop in saddle.
+have seen a 1920 0-28 with a drop in saddle.

 b) Size: